-Significant fluctuations in online payment transactions across various sectors following recent severe weather conditions in the UAE
+Significant Fluctuations In Online Payment Transactions Across Various Sectors Following Recent Severe Weather Conditions In The UAE

 Furthermore, flight tickets witnessed a significant increase in online payments amidst the severe weather conditions, reaching a remarkable 47%.
 This data suggested that travellers turned to online platforms to reschedule their flights or make new bookings in response to disruptions caused by the storm.

-Commenting on these trends, Remo Giovanni Abbondandolo, MENA General Manager at Checkout.com, stated: "The fluctuations in online payment transactions following the recent unprecedented weather conditions highlight the dynamic nature of consumer behaviour and market conditions.
-Our data-driven insights enable businesses to adapt and thrive in such challenging environments."
+Commenting on these trends, Remo Giovanni Abbondandolo, MENA General Manager at Checkout, stated:“The fluctuations in online payment transactions following the recent unprecedented weather conditions highlight the dynamic nature of consumer behaviour and market conditions.
+Our data-driven insights enable businesses to adapt and thrive in such challenging environments.”

 Legal Disclaimer: